 Revathi's 76-year-old grandmother back home in Madurai can't be more proud of the woman she raised all by herself.
 When Revathi was just six years old, both her parents had died, leaving her and her sister in her grandmother's care.
-Her relatives and other villagers in Sakkimangalam, Madurai — Revathi's hometown — kept telling her grandmother (how long ago was this), K Arammal, to send Revathi to work so she could support the family or at least marry her off so that she wouldn't be a burden.
+Her relatives and other villagers in Sakkimangalam, Madurai — Revathi's hometown — kept telling her grandmother, K Arammal, to send Revathi to work so she could support the family or at least marry her off so that she wouldn't be a burden.
 But Arammal ignored them all, fully determined to ensure that her granddaughters received a proper education and provide them with opportunities to follow their dreams.
 Today, the same villagers read about Revathi in the papers and come to congratulate her grandmother.

 Arammal had enrolled Revathi in a hostel from class II to XII.
 Back then, she had no interest in sports.
 It was only in class IX that her physical education teacher saw that she could run fast and encouraged her to take part in 100m and 200m dashes in zonal and district competitions.
 Then, when Revathi was in class XII, there was an event at the Madurai race course for which she got selected to the finals.
 That was where she met K Kannan, the coach who helped change the course of her future.